pixelit-project/ioBroker.pixelit/README.md

 [![NPM](https://nodei.co/npm/iobroker.pixelit.png?downloads=true)](https://nodei.co/npm/iobroker.pixelit/)

 ## PixelIt adapter for ioBroker

 This adapter allows you to send from ioBroker Screen to [PixelIt](https://www.bastelbunker.de/pixel-it/).
 There are also data points for the optional sensors of [PixelIt](https://www.bastelbunker.de/pixel-it/), as well as the API of the [Pixel Gallery](https://pixelit.bastelbunker.de/PixelGallery) is implemented in the adapter.
+More information about the data points can be found in this [documentation](https://docs.bastelbunker.de/ioBroker_pixelit/).

 ## Configuration

 Create a new instance of the adapter
 Fill the IP and have fun :)

 ## Changelog

 <!--
  https://github.com/AlCalzone/release-script#usage
     npm run release minor -- --all 0.9.8 -> 0.10.0
     npm run release patch -- --all 0.9.8 -> 0.9.9
     npm run release prerelease beta -- --all v0.2.1 -> v0.2.2-beta.0
 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->

-### __WORK IN PROGRESS__
+### **WORK IN PROGRESS**

+- (o0shojo0o) code refactoring
-* (o0shojo0o) luminance remove decimals
+- (o0shojo0o) luminance remove decimals
-* (o0shojo0o) add 'Show Clock' button
+- (o0shojo0o) add 'Show Clock' button

 ### 0.0.3 (2021-02-11)

-* (o0shojo0o) add brightness and code refactoring
+- (o0shojo0o) add brightness and code refactoring

 ### 0.0.2 (2021-02-01)

-* (o0shojo0o) code refactoring and bugfixes
+- (o0shojo0o) code refactoring and bugfixes

 ### 0.0.2-alpha.0 (2020-09-16)

-* (o0shojo0o) initial release
+- (o0shojo0o) initial release

 ### 0.0.1

-* (o0shojo0o) initial push
+- (o0shojo0o) initial push

 ## License

 MIT License

 Copyright (c) 2021 Dennis Rathjen <info@bastelbunker.de>